 When Alex embarked on this conspiracy road regarding these guys who he thinks were in the SEAL team, there wasn't any information to go on.

-However, as I said, as the days went on, more pictures of these people came out, and more information became available that really shot holes in his theories.
+However, as I said, as the days went on, more pictures of these people came out and more information became available that really shot holes in his theories.

 And now I'm going to lay waste to all this nonsense.

-The first thing you need to understand is that Alex has repeatedly cast suspicion on these men in tan pants with backpacks because they look suspicious.
+The first thing that you need to understand is that Alex has repeatedly cast suspicion on these men in tan pants with backpacks because they look suspicious.

 One of the primary things that made these two men that were caught on camera suspicious immediately is that they appeared to be distracted and talking on phones.